nnail0/cachelab-b-f25/datalab-b-exp.typ

 As detailed prior, ChatGPT's greatest downfall in this process was the ability for it to ignore prompting, break its own code, and output unpredictably.
 This was, as seen by the secondary prompting technique of generating methods versus generating solutions all in one fixing many of the issues, a fault of the prompting.
 Just as people do, ChatGPT performed far better in terms of generating a functional solution by forcing it to separate the problems into separate but related pieces.

 Naturally, the human code was generated starting with the perceived simplest matrix first (_32x32_) and working towards the harder cases (_64x64_, _61x67_).
 This methodical development made it simpler to use known successful techniques in the harder cases and then tailor the solutions according to the unique problem needs.
-We will therefore hypothesize that this would have been a similiarly better tactic in prompting genAI to produce a faster success.
+We will therefore hypothesize that this would have been a similarly better tactic in prompting genAI to produce a faster success.
 Further trials should be conducted on this strategy to verify, but so far this experiment suggests that this is the case.

 Finally, as easy as it is to cast stones at genAI for having unpredictable side-effects and breaking its own code, there were admittedly many times that the human developer did the same thing while testing functionality.
 Typically nothing was being broken outside of a specific method, but the potential for mistakes in complicated solution implementation was very high during human development.
 So, with more focused prompting, genAI shaves much of that headache successfully.